Dooars: Kamrup Dooars

-Governor under whom was the Jongpen or Subah.
+The Kamrup Dooars lay between the Manas River and the Bornadi River.
+They comprised Bijni, Chapakhamar, Chapaguri, Banska and Gurkola.
+These Duars were under Bhutanese administration throughout the year.
+Under the Bhutanese administration, the Kamrup Duars were supervised by officials subordinate to a provincial governor or Penlop.
+The East India Company annexed them in 1841.

-Kamrup Dooars were annexed by the British East India Company in 1841.
-Today, the area falls under the Nalbari district, Kamrup district and Baksa district of Bodoland Territorial Region.
+The former Kamrup Dooars are now principally included within the Nalbari, Kamrup and Baksa districts of Assam.

 Darrang Dooars

-The Darrang Dooars are part of the Dooars of Lower Assam.
-Dooars between Bornadi River and Dhansiri River are called Darrang Dooars.
-The three Dooars under Darrang Dooars include Killing, Buriguma and Koriapar.
-The Koriapar Dooar was held by the chiefs of the Monpa people who were subordinate to the ruler of Tawang, who in turn were a tributary to the Tibetan government at Lhasa.
-The Killing, Buriguma were annexed by the East India Company in 1841 and Koriapar Dooars in 1844.
-The region today falls under the Udalguri and Sonitpur districts of Assam.
+The Darrang Dooars lay between the Bornadi River and the Dhansiri River and comprised Killing, Buriguma and Koriapar.
+Buriguma and Killing were held under an arrangement by which Bhutan paid tribute and periodically surrendered their administration to the Ahom government, for four months each year, generally from June to October.
+By the late 18th century, Bhutan had taken fuller possession of the Duars as the Ahom kingdom was weakened by internal rebellions.
+They were annexed by the East India Company in 1841.
+Koriapar differed politically from the other Darrang Duars.
+It was held by Monpa chiefs subordinate to the ruler of Tawang, who in turn was tributary to the Tibetan government at Lhasa.
+British India annexed Koriapar in 1844.

+The former Darrang Dooars are now principally included within the Udalguri and Sonitpur districts of Assam.

 Geography and climate

 The Dooars region politically constitutes the northern bank of the Brahmaputra Valley in state of Assam and the plains of Kalimpong district, the whole of Jalpaiguri district and Alipurduar district and the upper region of Cooch Behar district in West Bengal.

 The Dooars is dotted with many towns and cities.
 The largest cities in the region stretching from the Darjeeling foothills to the Arunachal Pradesh foothills are Siliguri and Jalpaiguri, which both partly lie in the Terai region rather the Dooars, geographically.
 This northern Bengal cities are well connected with the rest of country by road, air and railway and is the business hub of the region.

 The other cities are Kokrajhar, Bongaigaon, Goalpara, Barpeta and Dhubri in Assam.
 Cooch Behar, Alipurduar, Dhupguri, Malbazar, Mainaguri, Falakata and Birpara are the major cities of the Dooars in West Bengal, and Kishanganj in Bihar.